 - Set a timer for 20 minutes and let the mixture sit, stirring every few minutes to help the sugar dissolve.

-- Pour 3 Fl oz. or 1 pouch of liquid pectin into the mango mixture, being sure to squeeze out every last drop of pectin!
+- Pour 3 Fl oz. or 1 pouch of liquid pectin into the mango mixture.
+Squeeze out every last drop of pectin!
 Fold the packet down as you go to get all of it out.

 - Add in 2 Tbsp of bottled lemon juice, then set your timer for 3 minutes and stir the mixture somewhat aggressively.
 I like to switch arms halfway through so that they don't feel like they're going to fall off.

-- Pour the mixture into your cleaned and dried jars, leaving at least 1/2 inch at the top of the container.
+- Pour the mixture into the clean jars, leaving at least half an inch at the top of the container.
 The jam will expand as it freezes, so it's important to leave a little room!

 - Wipe away any spills, then close the jars with their lids and let them sit for 24 hours at room temperature.
-Be sure to place them in a safe area where they won't be touched or bumped.
+Place them in a safe area where they won't be touched or bumped.

-- Once the jam has set, place a bit of tape onto each jar and write the date it was made.
+- Once the jam has set, place a bit of tape on each jar and write the date it was made.